sample-accelerators/hello-fun/kubernetes/k8s/DEPLOYING.md

 We have included both `skaffold.yaml` and `Tiltfile` files to make this easier when deploying to a local cluster like [minikube](https://minikube.sigs.k8s.io/) or [kind](https://kind.sigs.k8s.io/).

+You can install Skaffold by following these instructions: https://skaffold.dev/docs/install/

 ### Deploying to local cluster using Tilt

 You can install Tilt by following these instructions: https://docs.tilt.dev/install.html

 You also need to have `pack` from Cloud Native Buildpacks installed, see: https://buildpacks.io/docs/tools/pack/

-To deploy the app run:
+To build and deploy the app run:

 ```
 tilt up